Typically British things that all visitors should try to do and can be found in many locations

-A roast dinner - When most people couldn't afford meat very often, it would be served on a Sunday, simply cooked by roasting alongside seasonal roast and/or boiled root vegetables greens and served with gravy.
+A roast dinner - When most people couldn't afford meat very often, it would be served on a Sunday, simply cooked by roasting alongside seasonal roast and/or boiled root vegetables and greens and served with gravy.
 Sometimes called a Sunday Roast or Sunday Lunch whatever day it is.
 There are so many non-meat ingredients that it is often popular with vegetarians too.
 Roasts can be had in a great many places, on Sundays pubs will often serve a range of roasted meats and wide range of vegetables in a buffet style for less cost than the normal menu, this is may be referred to as a "carvery".

 Curry - Britain's favourite spicy food is overwhelmingly Indian, served at about 20% of all restaurants in Britain.
-You could look for Thai or Mexican if this is what you prefer, but the chances are you'll be disappointed, instead go for one of the options at the nearest well regarded "curry house".
+You could look for Thai or Mexican if this is what you prefer, but the chances are you'll be somewhat disappointed, instead go for one of the options at the nearest well regarded "curry house".
 The chances are unless you've actually been to India, this will be the best Indian food you'll have tasted.

 Tea, the British way - You have to try this when you're here, though I accept it is probably one of those things you have to grow up with to regard it as an indispensible part of life.
 By default the tea is black and almost universally drunk hot and with milk, I have seen cold tea for sale but I can't remember ever seeing anyone I know drinking it.
-Tea is a universal panacea for any ills, it is an ideal way to punctuate the day and just slow down for a bit, it is the preferred method for millions to start their day, every day.
+Tea is a universal panacea for all ills, it is an ideal way to punctuate the day and just slow down for a bit, it is the preferred method for millions to start their day, every day.
 Tea is the perfect accompaniment to a full English breakfast or fish and chips, there are endless biscuits available to dunk it and there is a whole power station at Dinorwig in north Wales that keeps the electricity flowing when loads of people make a cup of tea at the same time.

 Real ale - Traditional British beer is mostly known as bitter though there are other ale types, it's not so cold that you can't taste it (a good thing for most beer that is served icy cold) and it isn't warm.
-It should be served at about 10-12C on draught, pulled by a hand pump at the bar from a barrel, and drunk by the pint close to the brewery where it is brewed.
+It should be served at cellar temperature, about 10-12C on draught, pulled by a hand pump at the bar from a barrel, and drunk by the pint close to where it is brewed.
 There are many different kinds and it is something of an acquired taste though I do encourage you to acquire the taste, it's well worth it.
 If you're not sure what to get as a beginner, ask the bar person for guidance.